What Lies Beneath (The Vampire Diaries): Plot

 The games at the Forbes' cabin start and Damon suggests to play "Never Have I Ever" where Caroline takes the opportunity to "ask" if Elena and Stefan are back together while Damon asks about where Enzo really is.
 Things get awkward, Stefan does not answer the question and keeps saying that he did not lie about Enzo, while Elena prefers to leave and go take a bath.
 Enzo follows her and when she gets into the tub, he pushes her under the water.
-Elena tries to get on top and at the brief moment she does, she manages to shout out to Damon who rushes into the bathroom but cannot see anyone.
-Elena tells him that someone was pushing her under the water but could not see anyone.
-Damon believes that is the ghost of Caroline's father but cannot understand why he would try to hurt Elena and Elena finally tells him the truth about Enzo.
+Elena tries to get on top.
+At the brief moment she does, she manages to shout out to Damon, who rushes into the bathroom but cannot see anyone.
+Elena tells him that someone was pushing her under the water, but she couldn't see anyone.
+Damon believes that it's the ghost of Caroline's father, but doesn't understand why he would try to hurt Elena, so she finally tells him the truth about Enzo.

 In the meantime, Stefan calls Bonnie to ask if people from the other side can interact with the real world and Bonnie tells him about Sheila.
-Caroline overhears their conversation and she also knows now that Enzo is dead.
-They all try to figure out why Enzo would try to drown Elena since something like that would not work and they realize that this was just a distraction.
-They rush outside to find Luke but Luke is gone and that means he is no longer protects them with the clogging spell and travelers can find them.
-They split up to find Luke and then leave the cabin.
+Caroline overhears their conversation and also now knows that Enzo is dead.
+They all try to figure out why Enzo would try to drown Elena, since something like that would not work and they realize it was just a distraction.
+They rush outside to find Luke, but he is gone, neaning he is no longer protecting them with the clogging spell and travelers can find them.
+They split up to find Luke and leave the cabin.
 Caroline and Damon are mad at Elena and Stefan respectively for not telling them about Enzo.

-Stefan and Damon find Luke tied up in the barn and they try to untie him when Enzo sets the barn on fire and stakes Stefan in the back.
+Stefan and Damon find Luke tied up in the barn.
+As they try to untie him, Enzo sets the barn on fire and stakes Stefan in the back.
 Then he does the same to Damon and wants to keep them there so they will burn.
 Stefan manages to remove the stake and Damon forces him to take Luke and get out of the burning barn, while he tries to convince Enzo that he will find a way to bring him back to life since they did it in the past with Jeremy and Bonnie.
-Enzo frees him and Damon gets out before he gets burn.
+Enzo frees him and Damon gets out before he gets burned.